 Water is a vital element in each of our lives.
-Not only is it essential to our health, but we also use it for numerous household tasks.
-Every day we use water for cooking, bathing, and cleaning, and drinking; but how often do we think about its source?
+Not only is it essential to our health, but also we use it for numerous daily household tasks.
+Every day we use water for cooking, bathing, cleaning, and drinking; but have you ever asked yourself “where does our drinking water come from?

 Private Household Wells

-Approximately 15 percent of the U.S. population relies on individually owned and operated sources of drinking water, such as wells, cisterns, and springs.
+Where does well water come from?
+Approximately 14 percent of the U.S. population relies on individually owned and operated sources of drinking water, such as wells, cisterns, and springs.
 The majority of household wells are found in rural areas.

-Since the well owner is primarily responsible for the water, it is important to know what poses a threat to the well and the groundwater which is its source.
-A variety of sources can cause well water to become contaminated.
+Since the well owner is primarily responsible for the water, it is important to know what poses a threat to the well and the groundwater from which it is sourced.
+Well, water can become contaminated through a variety of methods.

-Several contaminants occur in nature that may present a health risk if they are found in drinking water.
-They include bacteria, viruses, uranium, radium, nitrate, arsenic, chromium and fluoride.
-Many of these contaminants are naturally present in rock formations, and consequently end up in the water supply.
+Some contaminants occur in nature that may present a health risk if they are found in drinking water.
+These contaminants include bacteria, viruses, uranium, radium, nitrate, arsenic, chromium, and fluoride.
+Many of these contaminants are naturally present in rock formations, and consequently, end up in the water supply.

-Other sources of contamination are a result of human activity such as manufacturing or agriculture, or individual misuse.
+Other sources of contamination are a result of human activities such as manufacturing, agriculture, or individual misuse.
 The following activities may cause harmful chemicals to enter the well water owner's water supply.

 - Accidental chemical spills.